Houdini 20.5 Nodes Copernicus nodes

 Contrast

-Applies a contrast to the noise prior to the amplitude and center.
-This can be used to make the noise more extreme without exceeding the 0 to 1 range.
+The amount of contrast to apply to the noise before the Amplitude and Center parameters.
+You can use this parameter to make the noise more extreme without exceeding the 0 to 1 range.

 Pattern